gobeyondidentity/developer-docs/docs/api-tokens/create-api-token.md

 - {application_id} is the **Application ID** of the app

+These endpoints can also be found in the Console, by navigating to your Application, then to the **External Protocol** tab, and scrolling down until you find the **Authorization Endpoint** and **Token Endpoint** respectively.

 ### Token Request Scenarios

 There are three main scenarios for requesting an access token: